 - Increase your consumption of fruits and vegetables.
 Fruits and veggies are great sources of Vitamin C. Although the research is mixed some studies claim that increased amounts of vitamin C can help prevent colds.
 Even if the research is lacking, eating more fruits and veggies can’t hurt.

 - Make sure you’re getting enough zinc, especially if you’re suffering from a cold.
 Again, the research is not concrete at this point, but some studies show that sufficient zinc amounts can help shorten the duration of a cold.
-The best sources of zinc include oysters and other seafood, lamb, and beef.
-It can also be found in sunflower seeds and legumes.
+Animal foods (such as oysters and other seafood, lamb, and beef) are typically listed as the best sources of zinc, but if you’re a vegan/vegetarian, you’re in the luck because zinc can also be found in sunflower seeds and legumes.
 Zinc is often found in homeopathic cold remedies such as “Cold Eeze” and others, but the best way to get your vitamins and minerals is always through a nutritious diet.

 - Stay hydrated.
 Make sure that you’re drinking enough water throughout the day.
 The standard is 8 cups (64 ounces) but water needs depend on your sex and body size.
 It’s especially important to stay hydrated if you do get sick and have stomach virus symptoms.